TritonDataCenter/rfd/rfd/0034/README.md

 This phase starts the migration process, creates a new migration database entry and provisions the target instance.

-1. CNAPI /servers/:server_uuid/vms/:uuid/migrate endpoint will start the migration process for this (source) instance by acquiring a ticket/lock on the instance, creating the migrations bucket entry, and then changing the instance state to "migrating".
+1. VMAPI /vms/:uuid/migrate POST endpoint will start the migration process for this (source) instance by acquiring a ticket/lock on the instance, creating the migrations bucket entry, and then changing the instance state to "migrating".